Laf111/CEMU-Batch-Framework/README.md

         - decide if you want to import saves for all/a user/select for each game
         - dump sumultanously code, content, meta folder (game, update, DLC if found)
         - prepare the games to be emulated (install update, DLC and saves in the mlc01 folder of the game)
+    - Inject a list of games :
+        - only games that have been dumped previously (./code/title.* must exist)
+        - total size needed on the Wii-U, is computed
+        - you'll have to update the game on the Wii-U
+    - Enable/Disable Wii-U firmware update (by removing/creating the folder /storage_mlc/sys/update)
     - Import saves from the Wii-U (for all users);
     - Export saves to the Wii-U using SaveMii (create SaveMii's slots directly on the SD card by FTP)